RudolfAchter/chiania/docs/02_story.md

 ![](https://pbs.twimg.com/media/FZsPchKaAAAl0UA?format=png&name=small){class="story_pic_right"}
 "Who killed the master druid?"
 "More importantly, who took the wand of master druid?"
 This question ramains in the mind of blacksmith's greedy apprentice, and he knows a method to track an item with such powerful magic.....

+The apprentice of blacksmith has disappeared!
+"Cloth of the missing apprentice was found in the northern border of slime forest, which is dominated by the goblin stronghold...", a local hunter says.

 ## The Story continues...